otuti-tech/otuti-chatgpt/README.md

 ⏫⏬ Scroll to the top/bottom

 🆕 GPT4 Support: Support GPT4 and shows the number GPT4 requests made based on latest limit from OpenAI

-## Newsletter inside ChatGPT

-📰 AI Newsletter: Read our popular daily AI newsletter right inside ChatGPT

-🗄️ Newsletter Archive: Access the newsletter archive and read all the previous versions

----

-## Superpower Daily Newsletter

-We have a popular newsletter that covers the latest AI news, research, and products.
-There are two ways to read the newsletter:

-1. You can read the newsletter right inside ChatGPT.
-You can also access the newsletter archive and read all the previous versions.

-2. You can read the newsletter, see the full archive, and share it with your friends all from our website: https://superpowerdaily.com

 ---